jeremydaly/serverless-mysql/CONTRIBUTING.md

 The integration tests support multiple MySQL versions in the CI environment to ensure compatibility across different database environments.
 The GitHub Actions workflow is configured to test against:

-- MySQL 5.7.44 (latest in the 5.x series)
+- MySQL 5 (latest in the 5.x series)
-- MySQL 8.0.41 (latest in the 8.x series)
+- MySQL LTS (Long Term Support version)

-For local development, the `docker-compose.yml` file includes a single MySQL 8.0.41 service with the following connection details:
+For local development, the `docker-compose.yml` file includes a single MySQL service using the `mysql:lts` image to ensure we always test against the most recent Long Term Support version.
+The connection details are:

 - Host: 127.0.0.1
 - Port: 3306